orskoven/Software-Security-by-Socurity/README.md

 - Limit the amount of information given away
 - Minimize the window of opportunity for an adversary, e.g. limiting time for availability of attack

+- Hijack private email is easy
+- Session hijacking / Session Copying of credentials stored in the browser ( library browsers are vulnerable )
+- Risk Acceptance -> we cannot prevent users from acceptable usage and avoid users from ease of use since this will be tempting to circumvent in an "unsecure" unacceptable way.